ornfelt/wander_nodes_util/README.md

 To use the botmap you need to alter your AzerothCore / TrinityCore fork so that when a wander node is reached (when OnWanderNodeReached() is called), you store that info in a separate database.

+The interactive maps showcased below can be used directly through the included HTML files.
+The botmap and other utility scripts requires a bit more attention and I might improve on the instructions if there's interest in the tools.
+See more info in the info section further down.

 ## Azeroth:
 ![Bot map Azeroth](./images/botmap_azeroth.gif?raw=true "Bot map Azeroth")